 + ‘hands on’ action in our Stephanie Alexander Kitchen and Garden, farm and wetlands zone

-+ Judged the Big Green Short Film competition
++ the Big Green Short Film competition

-In 2014, Carrum Primary School linked with St.Louis De Montfort PS to host the Conference.
-On 9 May and 10 September, schools in the City of Kingston gathered to explore and develop a community project titled “Carrum to Moorabbin”.
++ explored and develop a community project titled “Carrum to Moorabbin”.
 The “Carrum to Moorabbin” project focussed on how students, as community members, can be proactive in making public transport more sustainable.

-In 2016, our amazing year 5/6 representatives won the inaugural Golden Chook Trophy for presenting the best school based environmental project at the Big Green Schools Conference on 7 September.
++ In 2016, our amazing year 5/6 representatives won the inaugural ‘Golden Chook Trophy’ for the best school based environmental project at the Big Green Schools Conference.
 The students showcased our fantastic soft plastics recycling project and the positive impact this will have on our environment.